-So which hand is the correct hand to wear your engagement ring or wedding band on?
-It's really your decision and your soul mate’s decision which hand to place the rings on.
+So which hand is the correct hand to wear your engagement ring or what hand does a wedding ring go on?
+It's really your decision and your soul mate’s decision on which hand to place the rings on.

 Most newlywed brides will change hands on wedding day for their engagement ring from their left hand to their right hand so that the wedding band will not be "outclassed" or "upstaged" by the e-ring.